OutSystems/docs-product/src/extensibility-and-integration/integration-builder/connectors/integration-ms-sharepoint.md

 Additionally, when you're creating a connection, Integration Manager connects to Integration Builder, requesting the creation of an Azure app and other related objects.
 This operation uses the same authorization, since only Integration Builder has the access tokens for this authorization.

-## Authorizing a SharePoint Online connection
+## Authorizing a SharePoint Online connection { #authorize-integration }

 SharePoint Online integrations generated with Integration Builder use a certificate to authenticate requests done at runtime, using the connection you configured.

-Integration Builder registers an app with Azure AD at the request of Integration Manager.
-When you create a connection, Integration Manager requests Integration Builder to create and associate a certificate with this app, saving the certificate details in an encrypted way as part of the connection information.

 Request authentication is handled transparently when you call Server Actions exposed by the service module (the module with a "_IS" suffix, by default).
 The Server Actions obtain the certificate info from the connection that you previously associated with the integration in Integration Manager.
 Therefore, you don't need to provide any authentication information as input parameters.

+### If you have administrator permissions in Azure Active Directory

+Integration Builder registers an app with Azure Active Directory at the request of Integration Manager.
+When you create a connection, Integration Manager requests Integration Builder to create and associate a certificate with this app, saving the certificate details in an encrypted way as part of the connection information.

+### If you don't have administrator permissions in Azure Active Directory

+Creating a connection without administrator credentials requires parameters from the Azure Active Directory platform.
+The Azure Active Directory account administrator needs to create a new Azure app to obtain these parameters.

+Integration Builder can send an email to the administrator requesting the information you need.
+The email includes a unique authorization certificate, and [instructions on how the administrator proceeds](how-register-ib-ms-sp-dv-d360.md).

+Once you receive the information, enter it into Integration Builder, and select **Create connection**.

 ### Editing a connection in Integration Manager